vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 separate documents on more complex incidents, but for cases where it's just a matter of one of the above and does not spill over into other related issues, I will just note it here.

+## 2024-10-11

+### A little bit of lethargy/fatigue after completing second meal and post-meal cleanup

+I experienced some degree of lethargy/fatigue after completing my second meal and post-meal cleanup.
+This also reflected in somewhat-lower-than-usual verbal memory scores (63, 55, and 86 points) at Human Benchmark, as well as lower-than-usual first sequence memory score (12 points) though my second sequence memory score of 27 points was high.

+A few comments:

+* My fatigue level was definitely less pronounced than yesterday, where I also felt so overloaded that I didn't even feel like listening to music while working.

+* I suspect it's partly related to some continued sleep backlog though the situation is improve since yesterday.

+* I also suspect it's because of bunching a food purchase trip and meal prep, which makes for a very long day.
+This isn't ideal, but it ended up being the least bad option due to a bunch of other stuff happening earlier in the week.